Start A Fund

 9. Agency Endowment Fund

 You are on the Board of Directors of a non-profit organization and have succeeded in raising some money for an endowment.
 You wish to assure that these hard-earned funds will continue to be endowed for the purposes of the organization and not spent by future Boards on a new project.
-You set up a permanently endowed fund in the Wharton County Community Foundation.
+You set up a permanently endowed fund in the Lone Star Community Foundation.
 The funds are donated to the Foundation to be held for the purposes of the non-profit donor.
 The donating Board specifies the type of investment vehicle for the fund (equities, fixed-income investments or a combination of the two) and conditions, if any, under which some or the entire principal may be returned to the donating organization.
 The Community Foundation can also hold temporary funds for a building campaign or capital project.

 Want to Start a Fund?